gitter-badger/jsdev.org/website/01-docs/01-env/02-docker/01-tutorials.md

 Best course what i've seen about docker for developers is **[Pluralsight] Docker for Web Developers**

-But stupid bitch Kelly Manley From PiracySolution, blocked my repos what I typed by myself.
+Stupid bitch Kelly Manley From PiracySolution, blocked my repos what I typed by myself.
 https://bitbucket.org/marley-nodejs/kelly-manley-from-piracysolution-stupid-bitch

 And now I do not recommend to by this course.
 Try to find it on the internet for free.
 It simply.